JKSNS/Binary-Bomb/README.md

 - **strings**: To find readable strings within the binary.
 - **Hex editor**: (optional) To view and manipulate the binary at the byte level.

-## Understanding the BombLab
+## Understanding the Binary Bomb

-The **BombLab** challenge consists of several phases, each requiring a specific input to pass.
+The **Binary Bomb** challenge consists of several phases, each requiring a specific input to pass.
 If the wrong input is entered, the bomb "explodes," and you need to start again.
 The goal is to defuse the bomb by figuring out the correct inputs for each phase.

 ## Phase-by-Phase Solutions